Diagnosing chaos with projected ensembles of process tensors: Results

 We are interested in studying the quantum dynamical entropy (QDE), using its behavior for a random process as a benchmark.
 Ref.~\cite{FigueroaRomero_Modi_Pollock_2019} studied $n_B$-step processes generated from Haar-random unitary evolution and found that, as the dimension of the environment $d_E\to \infty$, the reduced process tensor $\Upsilon_B$ is maximally mixed.
 Here we consider a symmetry-restricted process tensor, given by a projection of Eq.~\eqref{pure_process_decomposition} onto the $\Delta N=0$ subspace.
 The corresponding reduced process tensor on the butterfly space is a maximally mixed state of dimension $d_S^{n_B}$ (c.f.~Eq.~\eqref{reduced_process_dimension}), with dynamical entropy

-This result holds only for $n_B \ll \log(d_R)$.
-For instance, when $n_B \geq \log(d_R)$ the dynamical entropy is upper-bounded by the dimension of the remainder space as $E(B:R) \leq \log(d_R)$.
+This result holds only for $d_S^{n_B} \ll d_R$.
+For instance, when $d_S^{n_B} \geq d_R$ the dynamical entropy is upper-bounded by the dimension of the remainder space as $E(B:R) \leq \log(d_R)$.

 In Fig.~\ref{fig:dyn_ent}, we display our results for QDE computed using the many-body models and interventions shown in Table~\ref{tab:model}.
 The top row, Figs.~\hyperref[fig:dyn_ent]{2a}, \hyperref[fig:dyn_ent]{2b}, and \hyperref[fig:dyn_ent]{2c}, displays the dynamical entropy as a function of the time between interventions for different number of interventions $n_B$ and fixed system size, $L = 14$.
 In Fig.~\hyperref[fig:dyn_ent]{2a}, we compare the dynamical entropy for the interacting integrable and chaotic XXZ model.
 At short times between interventions, we observe similar behavior in both models.
-When the number of interventions $n_B$ is small, it is also difficult to distinguish these two cases.
-However, as $n_{B}$ increases and when the time $\delta t$ between interventions is sufficiently long, the chaotic dynamics saturates to the maximum dynamical entropy for $n_B<L$, i.e.~$E(B:R) \approx \log(d_B) = n_B \log(d_S)$, indicated by the black dotted line.
+The QDE is zero for $\delta t = 0$, which is intuitive: no new information can be learned about the system by repeated probing if no evolution is allowed to occur between interventions.
+As $\delta t$ increases, we observe a growth in QDE as the subsystem has time to partially equilibrate between interventions.
+For large $\delta t$, we observe differences in the QDE for chaotic and non-chaotic dynamics, especially as the number of interventions $n_B$ grows large.
+The chaotic dynamics saturates to the maximum dynamical entropy for $n_B<L$, i.e.~$E(B:R) \approx \log(d_B) = n_B \log(d_S)$, indicated by the black dotted line.
 By contrast, the interacting integrable case does not saturate to this maximum.

 In Fig.~\hyperref[fig:dyn_ent]{2b}, we show results for the IAA model in the chaotic and many-body localized phase.
 Here, the differences between these two models arise at much shorter timescales with the many-body localized case saturating at a much smaller value than the maximum.
 The chaotic case has fluctuations which are not observed in the chaotic XXZ case that are due to the microscopic details of the model; nevertheless, we see approximate saturation to the maximum dynamical entropy.
 Finally, the free fermion model in Fig.~\hyperref[fig:dyn_ent]{2c} does not saturate to the maximum allowed dynamical entropy.
+This large-$\delta t$ behaviour, like that of the integrable XXZ model in Fig.~\ref{fig:dyn_ent}(a), can be understood as a consequence of the constrained equilibration of integrable systems due to conservation laws~\cite{rigol_thermalization_2008, Rigol2007, Cassidy2011, Calabrese2011}.
+We analyse the equilibration of these quantum processes in more detail in Sec.~\ref{sec:equilibration}.